ashleysally00/Filtering-CSV-Data-Based-on-Geographical-Coordinates-uttarakhand/README.md

 # Interview with a Wildfire Public Information Officer and volunteer firefighter, Redding, California (11/24/2024)

+For more detailed information on this project for creating a machine learning tool for wildfire spread prediction, you can check out the README of my project on GitHub: [Uttarakhand Land Surface Temperature (LST) Analysis Using GEE](https://github.com/ashleysally00/Uttarakhand-Land-Surface-Temperature-LST-Analysis-Using-GEE/blob/main/README.md)

+Please note that the file for the mean LST day is too large to include directly in my repository.
+However, if you'd like to access it, you can view or download it from my DagsHub repository: [Uttarakhand-Land-Surface-Temperature-LST-Analysis-Using-GEE](https://dagshub.com/ashleysally00/Uttarakhand-Land-Surface-Temperature-LST-Analysis-Using-GEE)

 I interviewed a wildfire public information officer and volunteer firefighter in Redding, California, in order to gain insight into what types of data would be most useful when developing a machine learning-based wildfire prediction tool with a focus on wildfire spread.
 My goal was to understand the perspective of someone who had been present during many wildfires as they unfolded.

 **What fires were you involved in?**: I worked on: August Complex Fire (2020), Hirz Fire (2018), McFarland and Monument Fires(2021), South Fire(2019).